murrellrr/celastrina/@celastrina/http/README.md

 #celastrina
 Javascript Framework for simplifying Microsoft Azure Functions and supporting resources.
 ##Recent Changes
-1. Support for Application Settings, App Configurations, and a hybrid Application Settings and Vault.
+- Support for Application Settings, App Configurations, and a hybrid Application Settings and Vault.
-2. Fixed JwtSentry that allowed expired JWT tokens to pass authorization.
-3. Fixed HTTPContext initialization issue.
-4. Fixed Issue with CacheHandlerProperty that doesnt use property name specified.
+- Fixed issues on start-up that caused the BaseSentry to lose context.
-5. Updated BaseSentry to cache all function roles, resource, and application authorizations.
+- Updated BaseSentry to cache all function roles, resource, and application authorizations.
-6. Reduced overall file size of core and http packages.
-##Quick-start
+##Basic Quick-start
 To use Celastrina.js simply deploy the following to your Microsoft Azure HTTP Trigger function:
 ```
 "use strict";